Are Video Game Addictions Real?

 Much like video games, addictive substances stimulate the reward centers in the brain.
 Based on developing research, it’s very likely that drug interactions can further reinforce addictive patterns.

-In this study, one of the focuses was the how concurrent substance abuse and problem gaming impacted an individual.
+In this study, one of the focuses was how concurrent substance abuse and problem gaming impacted an individual.
 The study found that concurrent use while playing video games as a hobby is uniquely associated with substance use problems.

 Dr. Gentile also draws parallels between substance use and gaming addictions.
 Over the course of his career, he has examined the risk factors associated with both.